rhansen/node-sqlite3-wiki/API.md

 * [Tracing & profiling](https://www.sqlite.org/c3ref/profile.html)
   * trace: provide a function callback as a value.
 Invoked when an SQL statement executes, with a rendering of the statement text.
-  * profile: provide a function a function callback.
+  * profile: provide a function callback.
 Invoked every time an SQL statement executes.
 * busyTimeout: provide an integer as a value.
 Sets the [busy timeout](https://www.sqlite.org/c3ref/busy_timeout.html).

 ## Database#run(sql, [param, ...], [callback])